 The Group continuously conserves water resources although the water usage is minimal or insignificant, and consistent attention is placed on monitoring water usage each month.
 Water-saving signs are placed next to each water tap in the washroom and pantry to remind staff to conserve water.
 The Group also makes use of its leftover water from its water refill stations to water flowers.

-Through water saving initiatives, the Group has set a target of a 10% reduction in water consumption within 10 years from 2021.
+The Group has set a target of a 10% reduction in water consumption within 10 years, of with 2021 as the base year.
+The amount of water consumption in the Reporting Period decreased by 5% compared with the base year.
+The Group strives to improve and review the water-saving measures continuously in order to achieve the energy saving target in the long term.